harryzhanga/cuwebsite/README.md

 The Node Package Manager is used to compile the SASS into CSS.

 We use Bootstrap for the carousel on the connect page (and some Javascript)

+I've been hosting the website on GoDaddy using my personal account which I'm happy to do.
+My customer ID there is 162677176

 ## Developing
 ### Running the server
 To run the PHP server, I used XAMPP.